 - Have a Yamaha dealer replace excessively worn tires.
 Besides being illegal, operating the vehicle with excessively worn tires decreases riding stability and can lead to loss of control. - The replacement of all wheel and brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience to do so. - Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.

 Tire information

 - 1. Tire air valve

 - 2. Tire air valve core

 - 3. Tire air valve cap with seal

-This motorcycle is equipped with spoke wheels and tubeless tires with valves.
+This motorcycle is equipped with tubeless tires, tire air valves and spoke wheels.